ryohare/kringlecon-2020/3-point-of-sale/README.md

-# Objective 3 - Point of Sale
+# Objective 3 - Point-of-Sale Password Recovery
-This challege is about extracting a secret from an election appliaction which is provided as part of the challenge.
+This challenge is about extracting a secret from an electron application which is provided as part of the challenge.
+This is done by extracting the contents or the executable file provided as part of the challenge.
+Once done, extracting then the app data which is 7zip zipped.
+On ce this is unzipped, the source code of the actual app can be inspected and the password can be recovered.
 ## Enumeration
 The file is provided for analysis from the challenge.
 It is a PE file named `santa-shop.exe`.
 It can be extracted to see it's contents using p7zip on a mac.
 ```bash